 10.1 Test Material

-The test material shall be cleaned seed or kernel.
-Groundnut and mustard shall be preferred;, these shall conform to IS 4427 : 1967 and IS 4428 : 1967 respectively.
+The test material shall be a cleaned seed or kernel.
+Groundnut and mustard shall be preferred;these shall conform to IS 4427 : 1967 and IS 4428 : 1967, respectively.
 The quantity shall be sufficient to work the expeller for a period of 60 minutes after reading the normal working condition.

 10.2 Condition of Cooking

-The cooking temperature and the time of the oil seed shall be mentioned in the report.
+The cooking temperature and the duration of cooking the oil seed shall be mentioned in the report.

 10.3 Operation and Collection of Data